Kami: Amatsukami and Kunitsukami

+Ogasawara Shozo proposed a system justifying Japanese Imperialism wherein Japanese people in the colonies were seen as Amatsukami and natives were seen as Kunitsukami.
+However, he was later censored, as his position was considered too supportive of the rights of colonized peoples.

 Ceremonies and festivals

-One of the first recorded rituals we know of is Niiname-sai (新嘗祭), the ceremony in which the Emperor offers newly harvested rice to the kami to secure their blessing for a bountiful harvest.
-A yearly festival, Niiname-sai, is also performed when a new Emperor comes to power, in which case it is called Daijō-sai (大嘗祭).
-In the ceremony, the Emperor offers crops from the new harvest to the kami, including rice, fish, fruits, soup, and stew.
-The Emperor first feasts with the deities, then the guests.
+One of the first recorded rituals is Niiname-sai (新嘗祭), the ceremony in which the emperor of Japan offers newly harvested rice to the kami to secure their blessing for a bountiful harvest.
+A yearly festival, Niiname-sai, is also performed when a new emperor comes to power, in which case it is called Daijō-sai (大嘗祭).
+In the ceremony, the emperor offers crops from the new harvest to the kami, including rice, fish, fruits, soup, and stew.
+The emperor first feasts with the deities, then the guests.
 The feast could go on for some time; for example, Emperor Shōwa's feast spanned two days.

 Visitors to a Shinto shrine follow a purification ritual before presenting themselves to the kami.
 This ritual begins with hand washing and swallowing and later spitting a small amount of water in front of the shrine to purify the body, heart, and mind.
-Once this is complete they turn their focus to gaining the kami's attention.
-The traditional method of doing this is to bow twice, clap twice and bow again, alerting the kami to their presence and desire to commune with them.
-During the last bow, the supplicant offers words of gratitude and praise to the kami; if they are offering a prayer for aid they will also state their name and address.
-After the prayer and/or worship they repeat the two bows, two claps and a final bow in conclusion.
+Once this is complete, they focus on gaining the kami's attention.
+The traditional method of doing this is to bow twice, clap twice, and bow again, alerting the kami to their presence and desire to commune with them.
+During the last bow, the supplicant offers words of gratitude and praise to the kami; if they are offering a prayer for aid, they will also state their name and address.
+After the prayer and/or worship, they repeat the two bows, two claps, and a final bow in conclusion.

 Shinto practitioners also worship at home.
 This is done at a kamidana (household shrine), on which an ofuda with the name of their protector or ancestral kami is positioned.
 Their protector kami is determined by their or their ancestors' relationship to the kami.